 As opposed to long-term diets, fasting for short periods will actually increase your metabolism according to studies.5 There are 2 possible reasons for this:

 - Fasting increases norepinephrine levels, which, as explained, encourages your body to burn fat.
-This might even remedy the
+This might even remedy the damage done to metabolism with long-term calorie restriction.

 - It burns fat but is believed to retain the muscle mass.
 This mass burns calories even at rest, causing further weight loss.